tigera-cs/Calico-Foundation-no-CNI/2.1-networking-pod-connectivity/README.md

 ## 2.1.
 Networking: Pod Connectivity

 This lab focuses on basic k8s networking from the POD perspectives.
-In this lab, you will:
-Examine what the network looks like from the perspecitve of a pod (the pod network namespace)
+In this lab, you will examine what the network looks like from the perspecitve of a pod (the pod network namespace)

 ### 2.1.0.
 Before you begin